-1. Install Unsigned Drivers from Advanced Boot Menu
+1. Install Unsigned Drivers From Advanced Boot Menu

 The easiest way to install unsigned drivers is to use the Windows Advanced Boot menu.
 To do that:

 - Select “Start-up Settings.”
 The Startup Settings option will allow you to boot your Windows system in different modes.

-Since we need to install unsigned drivers, press F7 on your keyboard to select the seventh option “Disable driver signature enforcement.”
+- Since we need to install unsigned drivers, press F7 on your keyboard to select the seventh option: “Disable driver signature enforcement.”

 If you ever want to install another unsigned driver, you have to go through the above process again.
 This method is ideal if you just need to install an unsigned driver once or rarely.

 2. Install Unsigned Drivers by Enabling Test Mode